seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-ar.rst

 -----------

-If **llvm-ar** succeeds, it will exit with 0.
+If **llvm37-ar** succeeds, it will exit with 0.
 A usage error, results in an exit code of 1.
 A hard (file system typically) error results in an exit code of 2.
 Miscellaneous or unknown errors result in an exit code of 3.